Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ---

-## 3. Project Overview and Context
+## 3. Market and Context

 ### 3.1.
 Problem Statement

 Loan recipients struggle to manage multiple debts, leading to prolonged financial strain.
 This challenge arises from a lack of tools and knowledge that support practical debt management strategies such as Snowball, Avalanche, and Snowflake, as well as multicurrency support.

-#### 3.2. **Value Proposition**
-DebtFreePlanner provides loan recipients with a web-based tool to create a debt repayment plan that reduces interest paid and increases amortization, thereby shortening the time needed to become debt-free.

-##### 3.2.1. **Planned Features**
-The following features are confirmed and scheduled for development as part of the current product roadmap.

-- **Multiple Repayment Strategies:**
-  - Support for various debt repayment methods including Snowball, Avalanche, Debt-to-Interest Ratio, Cash Flow Index (CFI), Highest Monthly Payment, and Custom Strategies.
-  - Enables loan recipients to select and customize the approach that best aligns with their financial goals and circumstances.

-- **Snowflake Payments:**
-  - Allows loan recipients to make small, irregular payments towards their debts whenever extra funds are available.
-  - Helps reduce principal balances faster, decreasing overall interest paid and shortening the debt repayment period.

-- **Multicurrency Support:**
-  - Provides seamless handling of multiple currencies with automatic exchange rate updates.
-  - Caters to a global user base, ensuring accurate and up-to-date financial calculations regardless of currency.

-- **Reporting:**
-  - Generates detailed reports and visualizations to help loan recipients track and understand their debt repayment progress over time.
-  - Offers insights into payment history, interest savings, and projected debt-free dates.

-- **Integration with Financial Tools:**
-  - Integrates with popular budgeting applications like YNAB (You Need A Budget) and posibly Firefly III.
-  - Facilitates automatic updates and synchronization of users’ financial data, providing a cohesive financial management experience.

-##### 3.2.2. **Potential Features**
-The following features are under consideration for future development but are not yet confirmed or scheduled for implementation.

-- **Multi-User Support:**
-  - Introduces capabilities for multiple users to collaborate under a single account, ideal for households and financial advisors managing collective debts.
-  - Includes permission settings and shared dashboards to streamline joint financial planning and monitoring.

-- **AI-Driven Insights:**
-  - Utilizes artificial intelligence to provide personalized recommendations and predictive analytics.
-  - Offers data-driven storytelling through dynamic reports that help loan recipients make informed decisions and adapt their repayment strategies effectively.

-- **Cross-Platform Accessibility:**
-  - Expands availability across various devices and platforms, including dedicated applications for Web, Android, and iOS.
-  - Ensures users can access and manage their debt repayment plans conveniently from any device, enhancing usability and engagement.

-### 3.3. **Excluded Features**

-To ensure DebtFreePlanner remains focused on solving its defined [problem statement](https://github.com/Guilderm/DebtFreePlanner/blob/main/Documents/Product%20Requirements%20Document%20(PRD).md#31-problem-statement), the following features and functionalities were deemed unviable due to the complexity of implementation or specific market needs.

-#### 3.3.1. **Budgeting and Expense Tracking**
-DebtFreePlanner will not include general budgeting or expense tracking features, including loan payment history tracking.
-These functionalities are excluded because many established applications already perform them well, and these features are complementary rather than central to the problem DebtFreePlanner is addressing.
-Users are encouraged to use tools like YNAB (You Need A Budget) or Firefly III, which may be integrated with DebtFreePlanner in the future.

-#### 3.34.2. **Non-Conventional Loan Types**
-DebtFreePlanner will only support the most common loan types (e.g., mortgages, student loans, and credit card debt).
-Non-conventional loan types, such as payday loans, interest-only loans, or cryptocurrency loans, are not supported due to a lack of market demand.

-#### 3.3.3. **Advanced Loan Features**
-Advanced loan features, such as variable interest rates and early termination fees, are out of scope due to the complexity of accommodating all possible business rules of financial institutions.
-Users will need to update loan terms manually when they change.

-#### 3.3.4. **Business-Oriented Features**
-DebtFreePlanner will not offer features intended for business owners, given that large businesses would likely not trust this tool and that features targeting personal finances can typically meet small business owners’ needs.

-### 3.3. **Market Analysis**

-#### 3.4.1. **Direct Competitors**
+### 3.2.
+Market Analysis

+#### 3.2.1.
+Direct Competitors

-[Debt Payoff Planner](https://www.debtpayoffplanner.com/), [Undebt.it](https://undebt.it/), [unbury.me](https://unbury.me/), and [Vertex42 Debt Reduction Calculator](https://www.vertex42.com/Calculators/debt-reduction-calculator.html) help users manage and pay down debt using strategies like Snowball and Avalanche.
+Direct competitors like [Debt Payoff Planner](https://www.debtpayoffplanner.com/), [Undebt.it](https://undebt.it/), [unbury.me](https://unbury.me/), and [Vertex42 Debt Reduction Calculator](https://www.vertex42.com/Calculators/debt-reduction-calculator.html) help users manage and pay down debt using strategies like Snowball and Avalanche.
 However, these tools lack multicurrency support and the ability to customize debt repayment plans as extensively as DebtFreePlanner.

-#### 3.4.2. **Indirect Competitors**
+#### 3.2.2.
+Indirect Competitors

-[Mint](https://www.mint.com/), [YNAB](https://www.youneedabudget.com/), [Quicken](https://www.quicken.com/), [Personal Capital](https://www.personalcapital.com/), and [Simplifi](https://www.quicken.com/simplifi) offer a broad range of financial management features, including budgeting and expense tracking, but do not support creating debt repayment plans.
+Indirect competitors such as [Mint](https://www.mint.com/), [YNAB](https://www.youneedabudget.com/), [Quicken](https://www.quicken.com/), [Personal Capital](https://www.personalcapital.com/), and [Simplifi](https://www.quicken.com/simplifi) offer a broad range of financial management features, including budgeting and expense tracking, but do not support creating debt repayment plans.

-#### 3.4.3. **Strategic Opportunities**

-After analyzing the direct and indirect competitors, the following market gaps and strategic opportunities were identified:
+#### 3.2.3.
+Strategic Opportunities

 1. **Multicurrency Support**: None of the direct competitors offer multicurrency support or localization.
 DebtFreePlanner addresses this gap, making it uniquely suited for a global user base and providing a significant advantage in catering to diverse financial needs across different regions.